rng-guy/NFSMWBartender/README.txt

 You can view this document with web formatting on GitHub: https://github.com/rng-guy/NFSMWBartender

-This .asi mod adds NEW CUSTOMISATION OPTIONS to pursuits.
+Bartender adds NEW CUSTOMISATION OPTIONS to pursuits.
 These options come in two feature sets:
  • the "BASIC" FEATURE SET lets you change many otherwise hard-coded values of the game, and
  • the "ADVANCED" FEATURE SET lets you change cop-spawning behaviour and tables without limits.